SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

   epidemic started inducing the mutation.

-You can clearly see that all 42 genes began spreading mutations around the same time, namely 870 generations ago.
-We can also see that the spread of those genes continued until about 200 generations ago, i.e., likely a coronavirus continued to exert selective pressure (i.e., kill everybody without the protective mutations) for 670 generations or so.
+You can clearly see that all 42 genes began spreading mutations around the same time, namely 900ish generations ago.
+We can also see that the spread of those genes continued until about 200ish generations ago, i.e., likely a coronavirus continued to exert selective pressure (i.e., kill everybody without the protective mutations) for 700ish generations or so.

 For a variety of reasons, people use a generation time of 28 years per generation <sup id="fn11a">[[11]](#fn11)</sup>, so we're looking at about 25,000 years ago.
-That becomes even more interesting when we note that coronaviruses themselves only evolved as a species at about the same time, namely an estimated 23,000 years ago! <sup id="fn12a">[[12]](#fn12)</sup>
+That becomes even more interesting when we note that coronaviruses themselves only evolved as a species at about the same time, namely an estimated 23,000 years ago! <sup id="fn12a">[[12]](#fn12)</sup>  Coronaviruses almost _immediately_ jumped to humans; this _will_ happen again and again and again and&hellip;

 __Conclusion:__ We'll let the authors say it themselves: